 A comparison of the pH of BSFAP water and groundwater from MW-1603 is provided in Figure 4-9.
-The figure illustrates the substantial difference in pH between the BSFAP water and groundwater of approximately three to five S.U.
+The figure illustrates the substantial difference in pH between the BSFAP water and groundwater.
 This is using the standard (logarithmic) pH scale which converts to a factor of 1,000 to 100,000 difference in the hydrogen ion concentration.
-The pH in MW-1603 is acidic with values generally between 3 and 4 S.U., whereas the BSFAP water is alkaline at a pH of approximately 8 S.U.
+The pH in MW-1603 is acidic with values generally between 3.0 and 4.0 S.U., whereas the BSFAP water is alkaline at a pH of approximately 8.0 S.U.